 In their native tropical Asian environment, a stem can grow to as much as 25′ long.
 When naturalized in a garden setting, they tend to 3′ -10′ lengths depending on whether it’s grown as a shrub or vine.

 These Oleaceae-family plants are truly garden superstars.
 Whether you’re growing them for their fragrant buds or foliage, there’s lots here to enjoy!
+With jasmine tea and essential oils as prized products of the plant, you’ll love growing this one.

 A few popular cultivars include “Maid of Orleans”, “Belle of India”, and “Grand Duke of Tuscany”.
 There’s a variety of others as well.